openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ### Version Skew Strategy

-If CMO can't find the `infrastructures.config.openshift.io/cluster` resource or reads a value that is neither equal to `HighAvailable` nor `SingleReplica`, it considers that the topology is `HighAvailable`.
+If CMO reads a value from the `infrastructures.config.openshift.io/cluster` resource that is neither equal to `HighAvailable` nor `SingleReplica`, it considers that the topology is `HighAvailable`.

-If CMO gets any error other than `404 Not Found` while reading the resource, it errors out and retries.
+If CMO gets any error while reading the resource, it errors out and retries with a delay (as for any failure to synchronize the operands).

 ## Implementation History